umairkhalid/Googlebooks-APP/README.md

 ## [Questions](#table-of-contents)

-If you have any question about the repo, open an issue or contact me directly at [Email: umairkhalid@fastmail.fm](mailto:umairkhalid@fastmail.fm).
+If you have any question about the repo, open an issue or complete the form at [Contact](https://umairkhalid.github.io/react-portfolio/#contact).

 You can find more of my work at [GitHub](https://github.com/umairkhalid).

 ---